Femalopper/frontend-project-autocomplete/README.md

 ## Description

 Demonstration of adaptive responsive submit form.
-The submit form represents the fields which should be filled with the seed phrases from the given list of words.
+The submit form represents the fields which should be filled with the seed phrases from a given word list.
 Fill in same words on the validation (second) form to see whether you’ve done it correctly.

 ## Implemented techniques